marble/TCT/README.rst

    toolchains_home = /home/mbless/Toolchains
    temp_home = /tmp/TCT

 Toolchains use the section with their name.
-So for example toolchain 'RenderDocumentation' respects this section::
+So for example toolchain *RenderDocumentation* respects this section::

    [RenderDocumentation]